azure-ad-b2c/samples/readme.md

 - [Integrate REST API claims exchanges and input validation](https://github.com/azure-ad-b2c/rest-api) - A sample .Net core web API, demonstrate the use of [Restful technical profile](https://docs.microsoft.com/en-us/azure/active-directory-b2c/restful-technical-profile) in user journey's orchestration step and as a [validation technical profile](https://docs.microsoft.com/en-us/azure/active-directory-b2c/validation-technical-profile).

 - [Remote profile](policies/remote-profile) - Demonstrates how to store and read user profile in a remote database.

+- [MFA after timeout or IP change](policies/mfa-absolute-timeout-and-ip-change-trigger) - A policy which forces the user to do MFA on 3 conditions:
+    1. The user has newly signed up.
+    2. The user has not done MFA in the last X seconds.
+    3. The user is logging in from a different IP than they last logged in from.

+- [Username based journey](policies/username-signup-or-signin) - For scenarios where you would like users to sign up and sign in with Usernames rather than Emails.

 ## App migration
 - [Angular5](policies/app-migration-angular5) This guide shows you how to migrate exiting Angular SPA application to Azure AD B2C